 Instructions

-Preheat oven to 350 degrees Fahrenheit.
-Line baking sheets with silicone mats or parchment paper.
+Preheat the oven to 350 degrees Fahrenheit.
+Line half sheet pans with silicone baking mats or parchment paper.
 Set aside.

 Whisk together the flour, baking powder, and salt in a bowl.
 Set aside.

-Using a stand mixer with the paddle attachment, cream the butter, sugar, and lime zest until light and fluffy.
+Using a stand mixer with the paddle attachment, cream the butter, sugar, and lime zest together until combined.

 Add the eggs, one at a time, mixing well after each addition.
 Add the lime juice and some neon green food coloring (optional; may also combine green and yellow to achieve this color).
 Mix to combine.

-On low speed, gradually add the flour mixture and mix until just combined.
+Add the flour mixture, and mix on low speed until combined.
 The dough will be thick and slightly sticky.
-NOTE: If the dough seems especially wet and sticky, your butter may have been too soft.
-Simply chill the dough until it’s firm enough to scoop; about 30 minutes.
+(NOTE: If the dough seems especially wet and sticky, your butter may have been too soft.
+Simply chill the dough until it’s firm enough to scoop; about 30 minutes.)

 Place the granulated sugar and powdered sugar for coating the dough in two separate small bowls.
 Use a medium cookie scoop (#40 scoop; about 1.5 Tablespoons) to spoon the cookie dough into a ball.
 (A trigger scoop is recommended due to the stickiness of the dough.)